cyberwarz443/CyberArch/docs/first-principles.md

 Security architecture is not about eliminating risk.
 It is about making **deliberate, informed choices** to protect what matters most.

-By focusing on people first, enforcing intent through architecture, and sharing accountability across systems and teams, security becomes a sustainable part of how systems are designed and operated—rather than a reactive response to failure.
+By focusing on people first, enforcing intent through architecture, and sharing accountability across systems and teams, security becomes a sustainable part of how systems are designed and operated, rather than a reactive response to failure.